ReactiveX/RxPY/docs/migration.rst

 Scheduler Parameter In Create Operator
 ---------------------------------------

-The subscription function provided to the :func:`create <reactivex.create>` operator now takes two parameters: An observer and a scheduler.
+The subscription function provided to the :func:`create <rx.create>` operator now takes two parameters: An observer and a scheduler.
 The scheduler parameter is new: If a scheduler has been set in the call to subscribe, then this scheduler is passed to the subscription function.
 Otherwise this parameter is